 The study was conducted by strictly adhering to the ethical protocols.
 Patient's personal history of habits was recorded.
 Diagnosis of OSMF was done by the criteria given by Bailoor D.N & Nagesh (2005) [5] for presence of burning sensation, blanching of the oral mucosa, restricted mouth opening, restricted tongue protrusion & palpable fibrous bands.
-Clinical staging of OSMF was done according to Mathur & Jha [6], Bailoor & Nagesh [7].
+Clinical staging of OSMF was done according to Mathur& Jha [6], Bailoor & Nagesh [7].
 Clinical stage 2 cases were included in the study.
-Patients were encouraged for habit cessation & were subjected to oral prophylaxis to motivate them for abstinence.
-Symptoms like burning sensation, difficulty in mouth opening, difficulty in swallowing, intolerance to spicy food was noted.
-After 1 month of discontinuation of habits they were selected for commencement of treatment.
+Patients were encouraged for habit cessation & were subjected to oral prophylaxis to motivate them for After 1 month of discontinuation of habits they were selected for commencement of treatment.
 Routine hematological examination was done for all the patients before subjecting them to incisional biopsy for histopathological examination.
 The biopsies were obtained from the buccal mucosal region in all the cases, since all the cases exhibited clinically evident changes in this area and also taking the consideration of accessibility for biopsy procedures.
 The specimens were preserved in 10% formalin for further laboratory procedures.
-The tissue sections were made and studied under microscopy after staining with haematoxylin and eosin. histopathological grading of OSMF was done according to Pindburg & Sirsat [8].
+The tissue sections were made and studied under microscopy staining with haematoxylin and eosin. histopathological grading of OSMF was done according to Pindburg & Sirsat [8].

 After histopathological diagnosis of OSMF, 50 clinical stage 2 patients selected for the study.
 Baseline parameters were recorded.
-Patients were given 10% curcumin mucoadhesive gel and were instructed to apply topically two times per day making a daily dose of 1 gram.
+Patients were given curcumin 250 mg capsules and were instructed to take 2 capsules per day and 5% curcumin mucoadhesive gel and were instructed to apply topically two times per day making a daily dose of 1 gram.

 The primary outcome measures were to note the subjective symptoms like burning sensation, difficulty in mouth opening, intolerance to spicy food and difficulty in swallowing, signs like shrunken uvula, hockey stick appearance of uvula, and objective parameters like blanching, sites of fibrosis, burning sensation, pain, mouth opening, tongue protrusion & cheek flexibility.
 Patients were explained about visual analog scale (VAS) and were asked to mark the severity of burning sensation (BS) & pain on it.
 The patients were enquired for the improvement of burning sensation & pain at the subsequent visits and were asked to mark it again on a VAS scale.
 Burning sensation & pain was then recorded on a percentage reduction basis.
 The parameters like Interincisal distance (IID), tongue protrusion & cheek flexibility were recorded as mentioned by Ranganathan et al [9].
 Interincisal distance (IID) was measured with vernier calipers between the right maxillary and mandibular central incisors on maximum opening.
 If these teeth were missing, they were measured on the corresponding teeth of the left arches.
 The measurements at subsequent visits were done at the previously recorded sites only, to avoid misinterpretation.
 Tongue protrusion was measured with a scale as the distance of movement of the tongue beyond the incisal tips of the lower incisors.
-Cheek flexibility was measured by a line joining tragus of the ear and angle of the mouth will be drawn.
-An imaginary perpendicular line from the outer canthus of the ipsilateral eye will be extended downwards to intersect the ala-tragus line using a protractor at 90°.
-The point of intersection will be marked as a reference point.
-This will be done on both right and left sides.
-The distance between the two reference points will be recorded at normal centric occlusion as C1.
-The subjects were asked to blow the cheeks fully with lips closed and the distance between the references points will be recorded as C2 The difference between the 2 values (C_2-C_1) was used as measure of cheek flexibility.
+Cheek flexibility was measured by a line joining tragus of the ear and angle of the mouth, an imaginary perpendicular line from the outer canthus of the ipsilateral eye was extended downwards to intersect the ala-tragus line using a protractor at 90°.
+The point of intersection was marked as a reference point.
+This was done on both right and left sides.
+The distance between the two reference points was recorded at normal centric occlusion as C1.
+The subjects were asked to blow the cheeks fully with lips closed and the distance between the references points was recorded as C2.
+The difference between the 2 values (C2-C1) was used as measure of cheek flexibility.
 The secondary outcome measures were to evaluate the post treatment histopathological changes.
 All measurements were taken by the same examiner to avoid observer variability.